When A Landlord Can Charge For Cleaning: An Overview of State Law

 Abandoned Property: Valuation and Tenant Rights

-If a tenant leaves personal belongings behind after vacating the unit, California law requires landlords to follow specific procedures before disposing of the items — particularly if the property may have significant value.
+If a tenant leaves personal belongings behind after vacating the unit, California law requires landlords to follow the process for abandoned personal property.

-Reasonable costs of removing and storing abandoned property may be deducted from the tenant’s security deposit if the proper notice and waiting period are observed.
+Reasonable costs for storage or removal can be deducted from the security deposit if proper notice and timelines are followed.

 Conclusion